-If you want to move you could think about moving by mutual exchange.
+If you want to move you could think about moving by Mutual Exchange.
 This means you will need to find another local authority or housing association tenant to swap with and seek permission from both landlords involved in the exchange.

-As a tenant of the Council, you can join Homeswapper free of charge to assist you to find a suitable exchange. www.homeswapper.co.uk You can can also use Facebook groups, the Friday Ad paper and adverts in local shops.
+As a tenant of the Council, you can join Homeswapper free of charge to assist you to find a suitable exchange.

+www.homeswapper.co.uk

+You can can also use Facebook groups or adverts in local shops.
 Once you think you have found a suitable exchange, please apply online or contact your Council to obtain an application form.
-Once you have found someone who would like to swap properties with you then you need to complete a mutual exchange application form and both parties need to return this to the Neighbourhood Housing Team so that we can assess the application and seek references from the other parties landlord.
+Once you have found someone who would like to swap properties with you then you need to complete a Mutual Exchange Application form and both parties need to return this to the Neighbourhood Housing team so that we can assess the application and seek references from the other parties landlord.
 You cannot swap homes without getting our agreement and we will advise you of our decision within 42 days from both applications being received.

-We can only refuse a mutual exchange application on certain specified grounds:
+We can only refuse a Mutual Exchange Application on certain specified grounds: